Azure/Azure-Sentinel/Solutions/Fortinet-FortiGate/FunctionApp/readme.md

 ### Deployment instructions
 - Deploy the Function app by clicking on "Deploy to Azure" button.
 This will take you to deploying an ARM Template wizard.
 - Fill the required parameters:
-    * Function App Name :- Enter the function name which globaly Unique and it should not contain any special Symbol  [Function app naming convention](https://docs.microsoft.com/azure/azure-functions/functions-create-function-app-portal)
+    * Function App Name :- Enter the function name which globally Unique and it should not contain any special Symbol  [Function app naming convention](https://docs.microsoft.com/azure/azure-functions/functions-create-function-app-portal)
     * Key Vault Secret identifier:- Capture from key vault secret identifier of the your secret (ex: https://{keyvaultname}.vault.azure.net/secrets/{secretidentifiername})
     * Service Endpoint:-            Enter the Fortinet service end point (ex: https://{YourVMIPorTrafficmanagement})
     * Managed Identities Name: Enter the managed identity name (ex: managed identities name)[Create user assigned manage identity](https://docs.microsoft.com/azure/active-directory/managed-identities-azure-resources/how-to-manage-ua-identity-portal)